 Tracing hands is a great Kissing Hand activity to encourage your kids to get to know one another.
 Ask students to trace their hands on construction paper, and then cut each hand out.
 Next, ask students to think of three words to describe their classmates and write them on the corresponding hand.
 Afterward, glue the hands together and create a class mobile that you can hang in your classroom.

 Looking for a few more books and activities to welcome your young learners to their new classroom?
-These Kindergarten read-alouds will help get rid of any first-day jitters and make sure your kids are prepared for back-to-school season.
+These kindergarten read-alouds under $5 will help get rid of any first-day jitters and make sure your students are prepared for back-to-school season.